Maskar/socrata_public_data_api/README.md

 A walkthrough to access public data using socrata API

-The examples uses divvy trips data from The City of Chicago Data Portal https://data.cityofchicago.org/Transportation/Divvy-Trips/fg6s-gzvg
+The example uses divvy trips data from The City of Chicago Data Portal https://data.cityofchicago.org/Transportation/Divvy-Trips/fg6s-gzvg